 Unit II: Materials Planning and Control

-1. Input Required for Materials Planning and Control
+- 1. Input Required for Materials Planning and Control - 2.
+Steps in Materials Planning and Control

 ^{}Teacher Assessment shall be based on following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.